postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 Give your new collection a name—you can click __Create__ straight away if you don't want to specify collection details until later.

-You can optionally specify a description for your collection (which will appear in its documentation), authorization config, script code, and any variables you want to share across all requests in the collection.
+You can optionally specify a description for your collection (which will appear in its documentation), authorization config, pre-request and test script code, and any variables you want to share across all requests in the collection.

 To see an overview of a collection, open it from the sidebar by clicking &#9658;.
 You can edit your collection description inline by hovering over the text and clicking the pencil icon.